All posts

 Your baby's data shouldn't be a product that someone sells back to you.
 It should be a tool that helps you care for your child — on your terms, with whatever technology you find most helpful.

-That's why BabyLog makes sharing with AI effortless and free.
-Not because AI is a buzzword, but because it's genuinely useful when you're sleep-deprived at 2am and wondering if that feeding pattern is normal.
+That's why BabyLog makes Ask AI effortless, free, and visible.
+Not because AI is a buzzword, but because it's genuinely useful when you're sleep-deprived at 2am and wondering if that feeding pattern is normal — and because you should always be able to see exactly what's about to leave your device before it does.

 Ready to start tracking?